 Researchers at Risk in MSCA: Preliminary assessment of current obstacles & related suggestions

 In November 2019, the Inspireurope project undertook a preliminary assessment of the EU-funded Marie Skłodowska-Curie Actions Individual Fellowships programme in order to identify obstacles facing researchers at risk in accessing the scheme.
 The project’s findings and related suggestions are provided in this short briefing.

-Ten European partner organisations have joined forces in an ambitious initiative to support researchers at risk.
+Inspireurope+ is a multi-partner initiative to coordinate and improve support in Europe for researchers at risk.
 Researchers at risk include researchers, scholars, scientists at all stages of their research careers, who are experiencing threats to their life, liberty, or research career, and those who are displaced because of such threats.

 Project partners and associate partners include leading organisations in the provision of support to researchers at risk.